The Gita Project (TGP)

 • Sanskrit words in the verse

-• Typical questions related to Gita (for example, ‘How can I perform yog as mentioned in Gita?’)
+• Typical questions related to Gita (for example, ‘How can be achieve happiness?’)

-• Contemporary issues of today where Gita may provide guidance (for example mental health).
+• Contemporary issues of interest today where Gita may provide guidance (for example mental health).

-• Finally, look at the emerging connections to do the following:
+• Look at the emerging connections to do the following:

-• Draw insights related to the verse and finalise its interpretation.
+• Draw new insights related to interpretations of verses.

 • Add to the other connections that the verse is informing (concepts and ideas, questions related to Gita, and contemporary issues).